Unity-Technologies/com.unity.multiplayer.docs/docs/basics/connection-approval.md

 Netcode uses a callback system to allow for external validation.
 For example, you might have a steam authentication ticket sent as the `ConnectionData` that you want to validate against steam servers.
 This can take some time, so you will want to set the `NetworkManager.ConnectionApprovalResponse.Pending` to true while the steam server (or other third party authentication service) occurs.

 If the third party authentication process (steam servers) takes longer than the time specified by the `NetworkConfig.ClientConnectionBufferTimeout`, then the connection is dropped.
-The timer for this starts when the server notified of the new inbound client connection.
+The timer for this starts when the server is notified of the new inbound client connection.
 You can set the **Client Connection Buffer Timeout** value via the `NetworkManager` in the Inspector view or with the `NetworkManager.NetworkConfig.ClientConnectionBufferTimeout` property.

 ## Security